jbcodeforce/spark-studies/docs/dev/python.md

 ## Environment setup

 I used the Spark 3.3 release within docker image.
-To use Eclipse IDE see [instructions from Sundog education](https://sundog-education.com/spark-streaming).

 See [those explanations](../deployment/#using-docker-compose) to run Spark with docker compose.

+To run jupyter notebook in VScode with Spark cluster.

 ## First python program